 American Goldfinches are picking the Purple Coneflowers clean.
 Purple Coneflowers are excellent native plants to attract colorful Goldfinches to the garden or backyard.

-I was weeding the library garden when two American Goldfinch males entered the garden with their fast, bouncy undulating flight.
-They began to tell me in excited voices that I was in their way.
+I was weeding the library garden when two American Goldfinch males entered with their fast, bouncy, undulating flight.
+They began to tell me in excited voices I was in their way.

 Not having to rely on the warm-weather abundance of insects, allows the American Goldfinch to raise chicks when the insect population is declining for the winter.
 American Goldfinches nest from late July to the end of September.

 As the female incubates the nest, the male feeds her regurgitated seeds.
 It is the female who feeds the chicks her regurgitated seeds during their first few days of life.
 After about four or five days, the male feeds the young directly.
 The male continues to feed the young for between fifteen and thirty days.

 He will feed the female after the chicks are born for about eleven days and then stop.
 The female often takes this as a cue to find another mate and start another nest.
 The male continues to raise the brood alone.
 American Goldfinches may raise up to two broods a year.

 Attracting American Goldfinches to your garden is as easy as putting out feeders with their favorite seeds, nyjer and sunflower.
 I keep my nyjer feeders well stocked, so I can see the little yellow birds in my garden.

 Of course, native plants are the best food.
 You can try planting late summer and autumn seed-producing plants such as

 Eating all those seeds makes one thirsty, so water also attracts finches.
 I keep a hanging water feeder in my garden, high off the ground to protect the birds from the hunting cats.

 American Goldfinches are very easy to attract.
 They are happy, gregarious little birds.
 A joy to have around.
 Their bright yellow color is so cheerful, just like them.